saylordotorg/course_bio306/Unit03.md

+---
+layout: default
+title: "BIO306: Botany"
+course_description: "A detailed survey of the biology of plant life.
+Examines what makes plants unique among other kingdoms, then investigates their anatomy and physiology, environmental adaptations, evolution, and role in global ecology."
+next: ../Unit04
+previous: ../Unit02
+---
 **Unit 3: Evolution and Taxonomy** <span id="3"></span> *Plants have been on earth for almost 500 million years.
 (In contrast, man, or members of the* Homo*genus, originated only 2.5 million years